Community

 A key advantage of underground mining is that it’s much less disruptive than open-pit mining.

-Mining activity will take place 200 to 300 metres below the surface (for context: the Eiffel Tower is about 300m) and this will significantly limit the impact on people in the surrounding area .
-To further limit noise and dust, we are hoping to do the first stage of crushing the ore underground, which would help reduce disruption.
+Mining will take place underground, which will significantly limit the impact on local communities.
+To further limit noise and dust, the first phase of crushing will take place underground, which will help to reduce disruption.

 There will be two main types of waste: quartz sand and waste from the processing stage.